What's Included in Professional Kitting and Assembly Services

 Kitting and assembly services are easy to underestimate until you're the one managing them.
 The most effective fulfillment setups aren't just about getting kits out the door.
 They're built on consistency, clear processes, and the ability to handle change without slowing everything down.

-At Roundhouse, we treat kitting as part of a connected workflow.
+At Roundhouse Partners, Inc., we treat kitting as part of a connected workflow.
 Assembly, pick-and-pack, distribution list management, printing, and warehousing all happen under the same roof.
 That reduces handoffs, keeps timelines tighter, and makes it easier to move from planning to delivery without unnecessary back-and-forth.

 It also means your team isn't stuck coordinating between vendors or fixing issues mid-campaign.